Start 7-day free trial

 The benefits of using prepayments

 Do you want improved cash flow and budgeting?
 Advance payments could be your road to success, offering predictable income for your goods or services.
 Prepayments mean you get paid upfront, which boosts cash flow to cover daily operations, stock and supplies, or investing back into the business.
-Also, spread out your expenses by paying for things like annual insurance, subscriptions, or rent over time.
+Also, spread out your expenses by paying for such as annual insurance, subscriptions, or rent over time.

-Predictable cash flow can also help with forecasting income, which makes long-term financial planning easier.
+Predictable cash flow can also help forecast income, which makes long-term financial planning easier.
 You might reduce the risk of missed payments when customers are committed to paying in advance.
 Plus, there’s no need to chase invoices…

 QR code security on Atoa